MihailKovachev/Razon/vault/Languages/Serbo-Croatian/Orthography and Phonology.md

 The [Serbo-Croatian](index.md) language may be written using either a Latin or a [Cyrillic script](../Cyrillic%20Script.md).
 The Serbian, Bosnian and Montenegrin standards use both scripts equally often, but Croatian is only written using the Latin script.

-The language is largely phonemic which means that letters always make the same sounds.

-## Cyrillic Script

 [Serbo-Croatian](index.md) uses the following variation of the [Cyrillic script](../Cyrillic%20Script.md):

 |Letter|IPA|